GameAISchool2025members/MapBattle/README.md

 ### Aji Daleni

+Currently working as an Unreal Engine tools developer after a career shift from building engineering, where I did CAD drawings and developed CAD tools.

 ### Andreas Jonasson
 A PhD student at Malmö, Sweden, researching Automatic Quality Assurance as part of the [Game Tech Academy](https://gametechacademy.dk/) project.
 Socials and research: